alexjx/gcodepp/README.md

 - `name`: the name of the extruder (This matches the tool change gcode)
 - `heat_up`: the time (in seconds) needs to heat up the extruder
 - `active_gcode`: the gcode to activate the extruder
+- `deactive_gcode`: the gcode to deactivate the extruder (optional)

+There is also a `costs` section with the following properties:

+- `toolchange`: the time (in seconds) to change the tool
+- `retraction`: the time (in seconds) to retract/unretract the filament